Is Sweet Bonanza 1000 Rigged? A Statistical Analysis of 60,000 Spins

 Let:

-• A = an event that at least one multiplier symbol drops
+- A = an event where at least one multiplier symbol appears

 We are interested in the conditional probability: